Frequently Asked Questions

 What are the entry requirements?

-Abbeyfield’s standard entry requirements are 5 A*-C at GCSE (for 2016 entry Level 4 in English and Maths counts as a C).
+Abbeyfield’s standard entry requirements are 5 passes at Level 4 or above GCSE.
 Individual subjects also have minimum recommended entry requirements to help students to choose the courses that will suit them best.

 How do I apply to join Abbeyfield Sixth Form?